 Participation in the Deneb STARs program does not come with any financial assistance beyond the financial aid package you receive from Student Financial Services.

-The Office for Student Success is occasionally able to distribute supplemental financial resources to support students through unexpected financial challenges or costs that fall outside of their financial aid package.
+The Taylor Family Center for Student Success is occasionally able to distribute supplemental financial resources to support students through unexpected financial challenges or costs that fall outside of their financial aid package.
 This resource, called the Student Success Fund, is available to all students on campus (including participants in the Deneb STARS Program) and is distributed through an application process.
 More information about these supplemental funds can be found on the Student Success Fund page of our website.

 WashU is a university of acronyms and we know that the alphabet soup may sometimes cause a confusion!
 With that in mind, we would like to offer the following guide to the acronyms on our website: